Boeing halts 737 MAX deliveries due to electrical issues, shares fall

-(Reuters) -Boeing Co said on Wednesday it paused 737 MAX deliveries over an electrical issue that has partly re-grounded the fleet, and sounded notes of caution over surging coronavirus cases in India and simmering U.S.-China geopolitical tensions.
+(Reuters) -Boeing Co on Wednesday confirmed a halt on 737 MAX deliveries after electrical problems re-grounded part of the fleet, and voiced concerns over a surging pandemic in India and U.S.-China political tensions.

+Reuters reported on April 16 that Boeing stopped delivering its cash cow single-aisle 737 MAX after the electrical grounding problem - months after the plane returned to service following a lengthy safety ban.

-The smaller loss and a barrage of technical and financial challenges clouded optimism over a resurgent U.S. domestic travel market fueled by vaccinations and pent up demand.
+The barrage of technical and financial challenges clouded optimism over a resurgent U.S. domestic travel market fueled by vaccinations and pent up demand.

 “We view 2021 as a critical inflection point for our industry,” Chief Executive Dave Calhoun told analysts on a conference call.

-But Calhoun said he could not predict when the 737 MAX’s electrical grounding issue would be resolved, and doubled down on caution over the long-off recovery of international travel, citing the pandemic’s impact and trade tensions between Washington and Beijing.
+But Calhoun said he could not predict when the 737 MAX’s electrical grounding issue would be resolved, and doubled down on fears of a long-off recovery of international travel, citing the pandemic’s impact and tensions between Washington and Beijing.

+He also said he expects China to lift its grounding order on the 737 MAX in the second half of 2021.

-Boeing has delivered more than 85 737 MAX jetliners since it was cleared by most regulators to re-enter service late last year following two fatal crashes, lifting revenue and cash flow.
+Boeing has delivered more than 85 737 MAX jetliners since it was cleared by most regulators to re-enter service late last year following two fatal crashes, lifting revenue and cash flow, it said.

 Boeing said it still expects to deliver half the 400 MAX jets in inventory by end-2021, with a return to positive cash flow in 2022.